ishitha146/MedIntel-Agentic-AI-Based-Clinical-Trial-Recommender-System/README.md

 * The doctor receives an **email notification** summarizing the trial and score.
 * Trials with lower scores are ignored.
 * Each execution cycle ensures the doctor only receives meaningful updates.
+* High-match trials are automatically emailed to the respective doctor.
+* The same trial details, including patient info, match score, and AI summary, are appended to a MatchedTrials Google Sheet for record-keeping.
+* This sheet acts as a history log that can be used for further analysis or to avoid re-processing already matched patients.

 ## 🧩 Workflow Summary